 Enjoy your last evening.
-It was back to a hostel for us the next day and then onward to Koh Lipe, an island paradise.
-Check out our guide to Koh Lipe: Thailand's Secret Island Paradise
+It was back to a hostel for us the next day and then onward to Koh Lipe, Thailand's secret island paradise.

-WARNING, FULLY LOADED EXPERIENCE: Order a helicopter to pick you up or drop you off on the Peninsula hotel rooftop helipad!
+🥔✨ Fully Loaded Experience: Order a helicopter to pick you up or drop you off on The Peninsula hotel rooftop helipad!
 It's the fastest and most scenic way to the airport.

 Save and pin this luxurious 3 day Bangkok itinerary for later: